Skip to main content

 }

 Security: Remote MCP servers need authentication.
-The protocol supports OAuth 2.1 — or you can use API keys in headers.
+The protocol supports OAuth 2.1 — or you can use API keys in the Bearer header.
 Without auth, your server is publicly accessible.

 Conclusion